LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 3. Navigate back to the Outlook prompt and under **Email address** enter: **AllanD@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Connect**.

     **Note:** Over if fiddler, you should now see some results populating.
-You will also be prompted with a **Windows Security** prompt:
+You'll also be prompted with a **Windows Security** prompt:

     ![Windows Security Prompt](/Images/Windows_security_prompt.png)

 4. Up until this point in this lab series, all Microsoft 365 sign-in prompts have been utilizing **Modern Authentication**.
 The **Windows Security** prompt indicates that another form of authentication is being used (Basic, NTLM, Kerberos, Etc.).
 In this specific case, **Basic Authentication** is being used because ADAL was disabled from running against all office applications during the Lab 5 setup process.

-    We will now determine the behavior experienced when logging into outlook using **Basic Authentication**.
+    We'll now determine the behavior experienced when logging into outlook using **Basic Authentication**.
 In the **Windows Security** prompt, enter the password for Allan, which will be the same as your tenant password (used to sign into **MOD Administrator**) and then select **OK**.

-5. The **Windows Security** prompt should briefly disappear and re-appear requesting Allan's password once again.
+5. The **Windows Security** prompt should briefly disappear and reappear requesting Allan's password once again.
 This time, type in Allan's password once more (same as your tenant password) and this time before selecting **OK**, enable **Remember my credentials**.

-    **Note:** Even with **Remember my credentials**, we are repeatedly prompted for Allan's credentials.
+    **Note:** Even with **Remember my credentials**, we're repeatedly prompted for Allan's credentials.
 This effectively reproduces a credential loop issue.

 6. Close out of the **Windows Security** prompt.